JAX® Mice & Services Response to COVID-19

 How has JAX changed the procedures in delivery and pick up of mice and specimens?

 Drivers are practicing general hygiene and personal protective measures in accordance with CDC workplace guidelines.
-They are practicing social distancing and are remaining six feet away where proximate contact is avoidable.
+They are practicing physical distancing, wearing face coverings, and are remaining six feet away where proximate contact is avoidable.
 There is no sharing of pens, phones, or other personal items.
-In lieu of collecting signatures, they will now be able to simply enter the full name of receiving personnel.
-When in high-risk areas, drivers use PPE latex gloves in and practice recommended removal/disposal techniques.
+In lieu of collecting signatures, they will simply enter the full name of receiving personnel.
+In most areas, drivers use PPE latex gloves, following recommended removal/disposal techniques.
 Finally, drivers are disinfecting the interior of vehicle throughout workday and disinfecting their hands (and gloves) before and after each delivery.

 For Additional Questions: